How Rates Move:

 Mortgage rates are moving sideways so far today.

-caused rates or fees to remain unchanged for the day.
+caused rates or fees to move sideways for the day.

 The rates experienced moderate volatility yesterday.

 Jobs: Its Big Jobs Friday!!!
 The Bureau of Labor and Statistics released its Employment Situation for November, and it was a big-time beat.

 - November Non-Farm Payrolls 266K vs. an estimate of 180K